In a line

 ‘Nice bike, mister‘.

-After this fun ride, in July 2018 I sold the XSR to a guy getting rid of his Honda CB500X RR.
+After this fun midsummer’s ride, in 2018 I sold the XSR to a guy getting rid of his Honda CB500X RR.
 Fatally, he’d had a go on a Tracer during a Honda service and was sold on the CP2 engine.
+Quite right too.